AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 }
 ```

+- The `State.cs` file in an aelf blockchain smart contract holds the variables that store the contract's data, making sure this data is saved and accessible whenever the contract needs it.

 #### Implement ToDo Smart Contract

-The implementation of file `src/ToDoApp.cs` is as follows:
+The implementation of the ToDo App smart contract inside file `src/ToDoApp.cs` is as follows:

 ```csharp title="src/ToDoApp.cs"
 using Google.Protobuf.WellKnownTypes;